yahoo/elide-doc/pages/guide/01-start.md

 AuditLogger logger = new Slf4jLogger();
 ```

 Create an `Elide class`.
 It is the entry point for handling requests from your web server/container.
 As of Elide version 2, this is achieved via the `Elide.Builder`, which requires a datastore.
-You can then chain additional methods to indlude configuration  more features such as the `AuditLogger`.
+You can then chain additional methods to include configuration for more features such as the `AuditLogger`.

 ```java
 final Elide elide = new Elide